 According to the GENERAL INSTRUCTION OF THE ROMAN MISSAL, the 1st option for the Entrance Chant is antiphona cum suo psalmo in Graduali romano ("the antiphon with its Psalm from the Graduale Romanum").
-Starting in 2011, the USA bishops placed the "spoken propers" alongside the Graduale as 1st option in the United States of America, but remember these were intended for private Masses without music, which explains why the "spoken" propers omit the Offertory antiphons: viz. because the priest is busy doing something at that time.
+Starting in 2011, the USA bishops placed the "spoken propers"-printed in the Missal-were designed for private Masses without music, which explains why the "spoken propers" omit the Offertory antiphons ... because the priest is busy doing something at that time.
 Archbishop Bugnini put it very succinctly in his liturgical tome (La Riforma Liturgica, 1983): "The entrance and communion antiphons of the Missal were intended to be recited, not sung."
 Dr. William Mahrt, a professor at the University of Stanford, wrote in 2015: "Worse, composers are now setting the introits of the missal [instead of the Graduale] to music-even to chant-though these texts were explicitly for spoken recitation only."